Skip to content

 Comprehensive analysis of competitor platforms informed how Twitter's product needed to align with established industry patterns while identifying opportunities for differentiation.

-Rather than allowing technical feasibility to dictate the experience, we anchored partners on an ideal customer journey and worked backward to define what the initial release could deliver.
+From there, the designer worked with Product and Engineering to understand what Twitter could realistically build, what constraints we faced, what the longer-term vision could be.
+Rather than allowing technical feasibility to dictate the experience, we anchored our partners on an ideal customer journey and worked backward to define what the initial release could deliver.
+That's a more difficult conversation to have than just accepting the constraints you're given.
+But it's the difference between designing a product and designing a feature.

-From there, Design worked with cross-functional leads to define what would be included in the initial release.
-Some aspects of the workflow were reduced in scope, had constraints, or needed more exploration.
-We broke these down into smaller projects and brought in several designers on the team to collaborate cross-functionally and deliver the necessary changes across the breadth of Twitter's advertiser-facing surfaces.
+From there, the team worked with cross-functional leads to scope what would ship in the initial launch.
+Some aspects of the workflow needed to be constrained.
+Others had technical dependencies we had to work around.
+We broke these into smaller projects and brought in several additional designers from the team to collaborate across Twitter's advertiser-facing surfaces.
+One designer wasn't going to move the entire product forward.
+A coordinated team working toward a shared vision could.

 Animated Twitter feed showing a multi-product carousel ad with individual product cards displaying images, prices, and shop now buttons